Religion & Philosophy

 - 5 seniors will divide 60% of available funds

 A special committee exists to select students eligible for this scholarship program.
-Students should check with the School of Religion for the eligibility criteria.
+Students should check with the School of Theology and Christian Ministry for the eligibility criteria.

 Fred Sartin Scholarship